brainboxdotcc/DPP/docpages/advanced_reference/docs-style-standards.md

-\page docs_standards Documentation Style Standards
+\page docs-standards Documentation Style Standards

 This page lists the documentation standards that you must follow when making PRs for files in `docpages`, this does not mean documentation for functions/variables inside actual code.
 If something is not covered here, ask on the [official Discord server](https://discord.gg/dpp)!